We Reviewed The Blue Bottle Coffee Club, this is what happened

 There’s a lot to like about Blue Bottle, but if it isn’t quite for you, here are three subscriptions that consistently rate the highest among our readers and staff.
-You can find more info about coffee of the month clubs here, but here’s the run down on two of the best:
+You can find more info about different coffee subscription clubs here, but here are three great alternatives: